 Let's take a look at how it looks now…

-We removed Riggins' crate and added an entire wall of functional storage using the IKEA Boaxel system (the new version of the Algot system that we used so much in our old house–you can read about that HERE).
+We removed Riggins' crate and added an entire closet to the blank wall using the IKEA Boaxel system (the new version of the Algot closet system that we used so much in our old house).
 The ceilings are 10 feet tall, so it is A TON OF STORAGE (see the rendering below the photo).
-And all of the storage and drying rack that we've hidden behind those floor-to-ceiling curtains only cost $340!
-At some point I'll share a post about the “hidden closet” and exactly how we use it, so stay tuned.
-If you can't wait, you can see some peeks at it in my Instagram stories highlight reel.
+And all of the storage and drying rack PLUS the floor-to-ceiling curtains we hid them behind only cost $620 (including delivery fees)!
+You can learn more about the closet installation and what we store in the closet in the short video below :)

 We also removed the upper cabinets and replaced them with lower (and therefore usable) open shelving.
 They are not only more functional, but pretty!
 We found gorgeous walnut for the shelves at a local business (GPS Hardwoods in Kernersville, NC).
 We used these simple brackets to hold them in place.
 Now our laundry detergent, Oxiclean, dryer balls, etc. are so easy to reach.
 And of course I added some fun art and plants :)